tchan2/packet-gpu/README.md

 You may now skip to the [Initialize Terraform](#initialize-terraform) section of this page.

 ## Create a Project
-If you do not already have a project created in Packet, please go to the `packet-gpu.tf` file, and look for the following code:
+As a default, it has been assumed that a project has not been created, so the following block of code in `packet-gpu.tf` creates the packet_project resource:

 ```
 resource "packet_project" "your_project_name" {
     name = "Your Project Name"
 }
 ```
-Your project name has been defaulted to `tf_project` and the name has been defaulted to `Project 1`, but you may edit it accordingly.
+Your project name has been defaulted to `tf_project` and the name has been defaulted to `Project 1`, but you may customize it accordingly.

-If you have changed the project name, please also adjust the following code accordingly to fit your project name:
+If you have changed the project name, please also adjust the following code to fit your project name.
+Otherwise, leave it alone:
 ```
 resource "packet_device" "tf-gpu" {
     (...)
     project_id = "${packet_project.your_project_name.id}"
 }
 ```
-><i> Please visit the section on [packet_project](https://www.terraform.io/docs/providers/packet/r/project.html) on the Terraform Packet Provider page for more information. </i>
+><i> Please visit the section on [packet_project](https://www.terraform.io/docs/providers/packet/r/project.html) on the Terraform Packet Provider page for more information of other fields you can add to customize your Packet project even further! </i>

 ## Initialize Terraform
 In order to deploy the Packet server, we must initialize Terraform for deployment.
 We do this by entering the following: